rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Render_Templates/index.md

     If the repository is private, add your authentication method in the backend parameters.

 4. Click **Create**.
-5. Click on the data source that was created, and then click **Sync** to perform the repository analysis.
+5. Click on the data source that was created and then click **Sync** to perform the repository analysis.

    If the synchronization is successful, a "Completed" message will appear in the Status section.